 WORLD-CLASS SPORTS AND RECREATION

-More than 300 museums can be found in the Los Angeles area.
+Believe it or not, LA is home to more than 300 museums.
 Right here at UCLA, the Fowler Museum explores art and material culture, and The Hammer Museum connects the classics and the contemporary.
-Other notable museums include The Getty, the Los Angeles County Museum of Art, the Museum of Contemporary Art (MOCA) and the Museum of Tolerance, as well as the Hollywood Wax Museum and Madame Tussauds Hollywood.
+Nothing beats a picnic lunch at the Getty, high atop the Santa Monica Mountains with an unbeatable view expanding from the beach to downtown LA.
+The city has something for virtually every interest, from the Los Angeles County Museum of Art (LACMA), the Museum of Contemporary Art (MOCA), and the Museum of Tolerance, to the Petersen Automotive Museum, the Hollywood Wax Museum, and Madame Tussaud's Hollywood.

 PREPARING FOR RELOCATION

 Moving across the country can be a daunting task.
 As you prepare for relocation to Southern California, we recommend familiarizing yourself with the LA area before you visit.
 There are so many charming and affordable neighborhoods here, each with its own unique personality.
 Finding the right one for you is half the adventure.
 As you get to know the area, previous fellows will be happy to share their experiences about relocating — and living here.